Amina Memon: Research

 Memon was one of the first researchers in the UK to study the psychological aspects of the cognitive interview techniques for witnesses based on theoretical memory retrieval principles.
 Her work has had “important implications” for the ways in which children, young adults, people with autism, and seniors are supported during witness interviews, and how police officers, judges and other judiciary personnel undertake and process these interviews.

 Through several instances of trial and error during her earliest doctoral work, Memon learned that separating the effects of individual cognitive interview components and the corresponding techniques that work was a challenging process.
 She conducted multiple studies and detailed analyses of the interviewers and the interviewees to establish the importance of interview skill and structure while communicating with witnesses.
 Her subsequent work focused on examining the role of witness characteristics, such as the cognitive competence, in obtaining quality information during interviews.
 This theory-oriented question helped guide her understanding of the boundary conditions and variables that impact witness memory performance; this information later became central to her training and dissemination activities.
 “Conducting an eye witness simulation is no mean feat,” Memon said, “Each study is painstakingly time consuming, and achieving a high degree of precision and control is not always possible.
 However, as an applied researcher, one had to weigh the pros and cons of doing research in a laboratory with collecting data in the field.”
 She added that despite choosing a difficult area of study, she was not put off by working in a laboratory on witness interview procedures grounded in simulate real-world simulations.
-Driven by the need to apply her research, she actively translated her findings into “accessible and useful” information for non-academic audiences.
+She actively translated her findings into “accessible and useful” information for non-academic audiences.
 “Students can learn so much from these information giving and sharing activities, and some of my most important research questions come from interactions with the users of my research,” Memon wrote in a 2015 journal article for Applied Cognitive Psychology entitled “My Journey from Research to Impact: Long Road and Much Traffic”.

 In the late 1990s, Memon authored guidance documents for the Scottish Executive on interviewing child witnesses, in particular traumatized children undergoing therapy “whose evidence needed to be collected without contamination from this therapy.”
 She is also responsible for the development of 2005 code of practice for supporting child witnesses in court.
 Between 2003 and 2007, she trained Scotland family court judges on effectively interviewing child witnesses.
 Her work "laid the foundation for key police investigative interviewing protocols which are used today and outlined in Achieving Best Evidence in Criminal Proceedings: Guidance on Interviewing Victims and Witnesses, published by the Ministry of Justice (2011)."
 Her evaluation of the cognitive interview, a research-based tool for gathering detailed eyewitness reports, was the first of its kind in the UK, and is now used to train every police force in England and Wales.